DualBrain/QuickPakPro/README.md

 Files marked with *INCLUDE* are meant to be included, while files marked as *EXE* are to be compiled as an executable (stand-alone example).
 The replacement of the PRO.LIB functionality is implemented in the *PRO.BAS* and *PRO.BI* source files.

+## Contributing

+To contribute to this project, you must first create a GitHub account, then clone the project to your account.
+Create your edits in your local copy of the project and then "Sync" your project back to your GitHub repository.
+Once your GitHub repository is up to date, you can create a "Pull Request".
+The "Pull Request" will be seen and reviewed by the team and, if accepted, will be updated to the main project.
+Please be sure to refresh your repository with the original project often, as changes are made without notice and could affect you changes as well.

 ## Code Formatting Guidelines

 - Attempt to retain/augment all existing comments (preserving some the history).